Last Updated on April 9, 2025 by Hannah Stephenson

 It’s basically a series of trams and tram-buses in the Franschhoek Valley that enable you to hop between wine farms all day long.

-There are 8 wineries on the route and you get to choose which ones you visit.
-It’s possible to hit up to 5, but I recommend aiming for four instead, so you can enjoy a leisurely lunch at one of the estates rather than rushing around.
+There are eight wineries on the route and you get to choose which ones you visit.
+It’s possible to hit up to five, but I prefer to aim for four so I can enjoy a leisurely lunch at one of the wineries.

 The last time I did the wine tram, I went to: